Nnewi: The Nnewi Amichi War of the 1800s

+Further Expansion

 Beginning in 1891, the reign of Igwe Ezeifekaibeya saw the expansion of the Nnewi kingdom through warfare, and trade with the Aros.
 It was during his reign that the Úbárú War was fought.
 Led by Nsoedo who bore before him the charmed gourd, and joined by the Nnofo troops, they marched towards Úbárú.
 On their arrival, they discovered that the enemy's defenses were solid and difficult to penetrate.
 This was the time when Nsoedo invoked, it is said, through the charmed gourd the gods of Umu Enem and, through their aid, presumably, the Otolo troops broke through.
 The Ubarus were conquered, though among the losses suffered by the Otolos was the death of Obi Mmaduabum, a relative of Dala Oliaku.

 The Ubaru War had some remarkable results.
 At its conclusion, every Otolo man who took part in it adopted a heroic name.
 Some of these were Eze Obiukwu of Udude who became known as Ogbujulukpa; Nsoedo, the okúkú carrier and native of Egbu Umu Enem became Ochibilogbuo; Unaegbu of the same Egbu became Ogbuotaba and Eze Udenyi, relative of Eze Odumegwu who became Kwambákwáisi.
 Eze Onyejemeni's success in the Ubaru War and his successes in others were to him a justification for the assumption of the Onuo Ora title.

 Geography

+Aerial view of Nnewi, Anambra State, Nigeria, showing residential and commercial areas within the city.